kvenanzi/synthetichealth/docs/implementation.md

 ## Phase Roadmap

-### Phase 0 – Migration Branch Finalization
+### Phase 0 – Migration Functionality Retirement
-- ✅ Run `python tools/prepare_migration_branch.py migration_snapshot` to stage migration modules.
+- ✅ Archived migration simulators, trackers, analytics, and demos to the historical `migration` branch so the mainline can focus on patient generation.
-- ✅ Create and push the long-lived `migration` branch containing the staged files and legacy docs.
+- ✅ Removed migration flags/messages and tooling from `main` after downstream transition.
-- ✅ Remove migration flags/messages from `main` after downstream transition.
+- ✅ Captured the removal checklist in `docs/migration_removal_plan.md` and continue auditing for residual references.

 ### Phase 1 – Lifecycle Engine Enhancements
 - ✅ Refactor remaining generator helpers (`generate_*`) into lifecycle-focused components under `src/core/lifecycle/`.